 Oxygen or air, gas cylinders for medical use

-- 63 Packaging Quantity Notes
+- 23 Packaging Quantity Notes

 Cylinders valves and regulators must be protected from damage and inadvertent release.
 Cylinder must not exceed 5 Kg gross weight.
 Liquid oxygen is forbidden for transport.

 Approval of operator required Permitted as checked baggage Permitted as carry-on baggage PIC informed of location

 Yes Yes Yes Yes

-Thermometer, medical or clinical which contain mercury. - Packaging Quantity Notes Packed in its protective case.
+Thermometer, medical or clinical which contain mercury. ₽ Packaging Quantity Notes Packed in its protective case.
 One per person for personal use.
 Approval of operator required Permitted as checked baggage Permitted as carry-on baggage PIC informed of location No Yes No No

-Thermometer or barometer, mercury filled Carried by a representative of a government weather bureau or similar official agency 7 Packaging Quantity Notes THE THE PARTY OF T Packed in strong outer packaging, with a sealed inner liner, or bag of strong leak-proof and puncture-resistant material impervious to mercury.
+Carried by a representative of a gove Thermometer or bar rnment weather bureau or similar offic ometer, mercury filled ial agency 77 Packaging Quantity Notes Packed in strong outer packaging, with a sealed inner liner, or bag of strong leak-proof and puncture-resistant material impervious to mercury.
 One per person.
 Packaging must prevent escape of mercury regardless of position of package.
 Approval of operator required Permitted as checked baggage Permitted as carry-on baggage PIC informed of location Yes No Yes Yes